5 Misconceptions About the Solo Parent ID

 Misconception #2: Get Your Solo Parent ID in One Day

-What are the requirements for Solo Parent ID 2017?
+What are the Single Parent ID requirements?

 - Barangay certificate declaring your residency for the last six months